RajaHamza99/dnd-project/README.md

 </ul>

 ## App Overview
-I created a Dnd Character Generation app.
+I created a DnD Character Generation app.
 As part of having two implementations, the first one is simpler than the first.

 The first app will generate a random class, race and name for the user.